Xav-uoafel/Xav-uoafel/README.md

 </div>

-I build and ship production web apps — mostly with **Ruby on Rails** — and train developers along the way.
+I build and ship production web apps, mostly with **Ruby on Rails** and train developers along the way.
 Currently working on **Orizen**, a business-management SaaS (Rails 8, Hotwire), with the [ForgeTheWeb](https://github.com/ForgeTheWeb) team.

 ## 🔭 What I'm focused on